prasha230/dogsay/README.md

 # Steps to Install :

-1. Clone this Repo to your PC.
+1. (Clone this Repo) OR (Download the Zip file) to your PC.
 2. Add path to the .exe file (find it inside /dist folder) to the Environment Variables.

-That's it!
+# That's it!
 Call your Doggo from anywhere :)